 Step 8: Set up the decking board

-To avoid the soaking of the sleepers, at first, hide the sleepers under the blanket of flashing tape, which keeps them dry during the decking process.
+First, to avoid soaking the sleepers, hide them under the blanket of flashing tape, which keeps them dry during the decking process.
 As a pointer for the field boards, temporarily start with the darker accent boards.
 Cut and remove the center divider board when you reach the end of the deck.
 Finally, trim the sleepers to the final length by removing and mitering the border boards.

-To hide the corners of the sleepers, use a board known as deck “fascia,” made from ½ inches thick PVC.
-To do this, cut the fascia into pieces and screw them to the sleepers.
+To hide the corners of the sleepers, use a board known as a deck “fascia,” made from ½ inches-thick PVC.
+To do this, cut the fascia into pieces and screw them into the sleepers.

 To build a deck and put straight on a hunk of uneven concrete, remove the weed and debris, dig the post holes (almost 1ft.), and set them using post-mix until the top is at or somewhat higher than the required height.